List of tartans: Regional tartans

 Tartans in these lists were created (mostly in modern times) for particular national and sub-national jurisdictions, most often officially, though with some exceptions.

 Ireland

-The most traditionally associated tartan worn in Ireland is the plain saffron tartan, however, additional Irish tartans were created to represent its provinces and counties.
+The most traditionally associated tartan worn in Ireland is the plain saffron tartan, however, additional Irish tartans were created to represent Irish surnames, as well as its provinces and counties.

 United States

-The United States of America has tartans for certain states, as well as tartans that represent each branch and select units of the U.S. Armed Forces, in a similar manner to the British government.
+The United States of America has tartans for certain states and cities, as well as tartans that represent each branch and select units of the U.S. Armed Forces, in a similar manner to the British government.